Sandy Skoglund: Raining Popcorn (2001)

+Liquid Origins, Fluid Dreams (2002)

 In 2002, Skoglund designed the men's bathroom for the Smith College Museum of Art, as an installation called Liquid Origins, Fluid Dreams.
 For this unique setting, she created and arranged symbolic motifs on ceramic tile based on mythology and folklore.

+“The Project of the Four Seasons” (2008)

 In 2008, Skoglund began a series of nature themed artworks, titled "The Project of the Four Seasons."
-The series includes Fresh Hybrid and Winter.
-Fresh Hybrid (2008) is an artificial landscape, where organic materials like blades of grass and bark are replaced by pipe cleaners and wool fibers.
+The series includes the installations Fresh Hybrid and Winter.
+Fresh Hybrid is an artificial landscape, where organic materials like blades of grass and bark are replaced by pipe cleaners and wool fibers.
 The making of Winter began through the familiar process of installation and photography, but Skoglund eventually decided to create a work that was fully rendered digitally.
 She notes that: "With the theme of winter, I imagined snowflakes.
 Initially, I made them from clay, because I have experience with ceramics, and I liked the idea of fragility.
 I worked for two years on these, and then hated them.
 I experimented with materials.
 In the end I cut them digitally.
 In a certain sense, Winter is a completely digital work, but at the same time it exists physically."

-In 2015, the Ryan Lee Gallery in New York City, presented a window installation of Skoglund's 1979 work Hangers.
-The work was initially displayed at the Castelli Gallery.
-The composition of a man in yellow pajamas entering a dreamlike setting of rubber duckies, plastic chairs and blue plastic hangers arranged on a yellow wall, was created inside her former tenement studio on Elizabeth Street in lower Manhattan.
-Skoglund recreated the work as a site-specific installation that was prominently on view for anyone walking along the High Line, which is adjacent to Ryan Lee Gallery's window display.
-Every Saturday during the installation's run, a performer meandered around the space.